My Quiet Kitchen

 • Preheat oven to 350 degrees F, and oil a 9-inch (2 quart) square baking dish.

 • Pour JUST Egg into a large mixing bowl.
-If egg still feels cold, microwave on medium power for about 10 seconds, just enough to take the chill off.
+If it still feels cold, microwave on medium power for about 10 seconds, just enough to take the chill off.
 If you haven't already, melt the butter.
-Drizzle melted butter into JUST egg while whisking constantly.
+Drizzle the melted butter into JUST egg while whisking constantly.
 Whisk in the creamer (or milk).
-Add the flour mixture to the egg mixture, and whisk just until smooth.

 Notes